The problem with mirrorless

 Advanced imaging technology is great and has made our lives better; however, I long for the simplicity of a Pentax K1000 spooling a modest roll of Tri-X 400.

-Perhaps there’s a demand for more digital rangefinders.
+Perhaps there’s a need for more digital rangefinders.